Winter

 Grapes Grow

-The days grow warmer and the grapes are taking in the water and nutrients from the deep rooted vines in the fields.
+The days grow warmer and the grapes are taking in the water and nutrients from the deep-rooted vines in the fields.
 There are many varieties of grapes grown depending on where in the valley the vineyard is and the coolness or heat experienced by each vineyard’s location.
-Cool loving Chardonnay and Pinot Noir, to heat loving Cabernet Sauvignon and Petit Verdot.
+Cool-loving Chardonnay and Pinot Noir, to heat-loving Cabernet Sauvignon and Petit Verdot.

 Grapes Mature

-Grapes will mature at different rates depending on the weather each year, how warm it gets and for how long, and the location of each vineyard.
-Grapes can mature at different times across the many vineyards and when conditions are good, many of the same variety of grape can ripen at the same time.
-What’s critical late in the season is that it doesn’t rain as the grapes will absorb the water and lose their concentrated flavors or swell larger then desired for harvest.
+Grapes will mature at different rates depending on the weather each year, how warm it gets for how long, and the location of each vineyard.
+Grapes can mature at different times across the many vineyards and when conditions are good, many of the same variety of grapes can ripen at the same time.
+What’s critical late in the season is that it doesn’t rain as the grapes will absorb the water and lose their concentrated flavors or swell larger than desired for harvest.

 Fall